Hello. This is Huw Puw reporting once again from the front line for The Fish Guardian.

 With casualties starting to mount and with the approach of Royalist reinforcements, Lt Col Bankcroft ordered the regiment to disengage and withdraw with its woolly captives.
 The raid had been partially successful, though had undoubtedly inflicted damage and not a little embarrassment on the King’s forces.
 The men had definitely earned their ‘Cawl’…

 This is Huw Puw signing off.

-The figures are mainly by Footsore Miniatures (formerly Musketeer Miniatures), though the ‘Cadets’ are by Hinterland Miniatures and the Morris Man is by Gripping Beast Miniatures.
+The figures are mainly by Footsore Miniatures (formerly Musketeer Miniatures), though the ‘Cadets’ are by Hinterland Miniatures (sadly now out of production) and the Morris Man is by Gripping Beast Miniatures.
 Most were painted by me, though Martin Small painted the Fish Guards.